IELTS Essay 356 - Should wealthy nations be required to share their wealth

 Some school of thought believe that strong economies should aid the poor countries in terms of supporting them in their primary needs, while some others think it is due to the local governments to deal with such internal problems.
 Although both the parties have some strong justifications to support their ideas, I personally agree with the first group more because of several key factors including lack of resources in such poor economies, the fact that we are living in a global society.

-The first important point I would like to mention is the fact that most of poor economies are suffering from lack of having enough facilities and resources in the fields such as education and food.
-As the first may lead to making them even poorer and also increases the amount of criminal actions and even worse in some cases potentially making some people to join terroristic groups.
-While the latter causes several unpleasant result such as children disability and death.
+The first important point I would like to mention is the fact that most of the poor economies are suffering from lack of having enough facilities and resources in the fields such as education and food.
+As the first may lead to making them even poorer and also increases the number of criminal actions and even worse in some cases potentially making some people joining terroristic groups.
+While the latter causes several unpleasant results such as children disability and death.

 Another important thing is we should not forget all the people in the world are part of one community, the human being.
 Regardless of all the things makes us different, we all share the same biology.
-Therefore, as a human everybody should try his/her best to do what he can to make the world more pleasing place for the others.
-Moreover as it mentioned above, some of the negative results such as terrorism may directly affect the other nations including first world countries.
+Therefore, as a human everybody should try his/her best to do what he can to make the world a pleasant place for the others.
+Moreover, as it mentioned above, some of the negative results such as terrorism may directly affect the other nations including first world countries.